captnwalker/expense-manager/README.md

 ### Deployment

-**"expense-manager"** has been deployed to an Heroku Dyno and can be used by following the link below:
+**"expense-manager"** has been deployed to an Heroku Dyno and can be used by following the link below (Note: *Resting Dyno's can often take 10 to 15 seconds to spinup on initial load and are not indicative of the true site load speed.*):

 [expense-manager](https://expense-manager3.herokuapp.com/ "expense-manager")